aspose-total/Aspose.Total-Products/total/en/python-net/conversion/excel-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert EXCEL to RTF via Python or Online App" h2="EXCEL to RTF conversion in your Python applications without installing Microsoft Excel<sup>&reg;</sup> or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a EXCEL to RTF conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including EXCEL and RTF files.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers to automate the process of converting EXCEL to RTF files.
+It is a two-step process that involves the use of Aspose.Cells for Python via .NET API to convert EXCEL files to HTML and Aspose.Words for Python via .NET API to save the created HTML into the desired Microsoft Word format.
+The Aspose.Cells for Python via .NET API is a powerful tool that can be used to convert EXCEL files to HTML.
+It supports a wide range of features such as formatting, data validation, worksheet protection, and more.
+It also provides support for various file formats such as XLS, XLSX, CSV, and ODS.
+The API also provides support for various features such as data validation, worksheet protection, and more.
+The Aspose.Words for Python via .NET API is a powerful tool that can be used to save the created HTML into the desired Microsoft Word format.
+It supports a wide range of features such as formatting, document protection, and more.
+It also provides support for various file formats such as DOC, DOCX, RTF, and ODT.
+The API also provides support for various features such as document protection, document merging, and more.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert EXCEL file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+In conclusion, Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help Python developers to automate the process of converting EXCEL to RTF files.
+It is a two-step process that involves the use of Aspose.Cells for Python via .NET API to convert EXCEL files to HTML and Aspose.Words for Python via .NET API to save the created HTML into the desired Microsoft Word format.
+Both APIs provide support for various features and file formats that can help developers to easily and quickly convert EXCEL to RTF files.

 {{% /blocks/products/pf/feature-page-summary %}}